As a leader, it’s your job to be looking out into the future of your congregation, your ministry, your organization!

 - Clarify conflicting values.
 It’s doubly difficult because we have values that clash with each other.

-Here’s how it’s played out in introducing 1000 Young Leaders to churches and church leaders!
+Here’s how it played out when we introduced 1,000 Young Leaders to churches and church leaders!

 - New Idea!
 Rather than giving up or tweaking and tuning a program to reach a mission field generation why not select, train and send indigenous missionary disciples into the millennial mission field where they live, work and play?

 - Let ideas percolate!
-One pastor: “When I heard about 1000YL last year I thought…not for us.
+One pastor: “When I heard about 1, 000 Young Leaders last year I thought…not for us.
 We’re healthy.
 Worship attendance is strong.
-Then I realized that none of the 20’s and 30’s moving into our community are being reached.
-Tell me more about 1000YL.”
+Then I realized that none of the 20s and 30s moving into our community are being reached.
+Tell me more about 1, 000 Young Leaders.”

 - Conflicting Values!
 “I want my grandkids learning the stories of Jesus.
 I want my kids and their kids to spend eternity with me in heaven.”
 OR another value: “I like the way we do things in our church.
 I’m comfortable.
 It serves me.”

 For most of us reading this blog, or writing it, somewhere along the way we lost our ability to trust Jesus ourselves as we step into our own mission fields.
-The no purse or bag or sandals…lambs among wolves…type of trust.
-Somewhere we learned to boldly trust Jesus through our programs, in our sanctuaries, in our building campaigns or strategic plans… and not personally.
-Into the harvest fields where WE live, work and play.
+The no purse or bag or sandals, lambs among wolves, type of trust.
+Somewhere we learned to boldly trust Jesus through our programs, in our sanctuaries, in our building campaigns or strategic plans… Into the harvest fields where WE live, work and play.
 And, maybe we need a millennial missionary to help us.

 So it’s a great time to…

 - Look at your mission statement again.
 Does it reflect the Great Commission?
-Have we drifted from it?
+Ask, have we drifted from it?

 - Share this blog with a couple of your leaders.
 Ask them to think with you.